mist64/cbmbus_doc/5 TCBM.md

 #### 0: Initial State
 ![](docs/cbmbus/tcbm-01.png =601x261)
-In the initial state, the controller is holding the DAV line to indicate that it it is not ready to send.
-The device is holding the ACK line, meaning it is not ready to receive.
+In the initial state, the controller is holding the DAV line to indicate that it it is not ready for the next transmission.
+The device is holding the ACK line, meaning it is not ready either.
 The DIO and ST lines are all released.

 #### 1: Controller puts code 0x83 on the bus
 ![](docs/cbmbus/tcbm-02.png =601x261)